firassziedan/objectionjs-graphql/README.md

 ```

 The example query used some of the many default filter arguments.
 For example the `nameLike: "%erminato%"`
-filter is mapped into a where clause `where name like '%erminato%'`.
-Similarily the `ageLte: 100` is mapped into
+the filter is mapped into a where clause `where name like '%erminato%'`.
+Similarly the `ageLte: 100` is mapped into
 a `where age <= 100` clause.
-In addition to the property filters there are some special arguments like `orderBy` and
+In addition to the property filters, there are some special arguments like `orderBy` and
 `range`.
-Check out [this table](#filters) for a full list of filter arguments available by default.
+Check out [this table](#filters) for a complete list of filter arguments available by default.

 # Getting started